Mirantis/mke-docs/content/docs/configuration/support-bundle.md

 weight: 4
 ---

-The support bundle plugin, a kubectl extension, is required to generate support bundles directly from the command line.
+To generate support bundles directly from the command line, you must have the kubectl extension support bundle plugin installed.

-## Install the support bundle
+## Install the support bundle plugin

-You can install the support bundle plugin using Krew plugin manager or manually from the release archives.
+You can install the support bundle plugin using Krew plugin manager, or you can obtain it from the release archives and install it manually.

-{{< tabs items="Install using Krew,Install manually" >}}
+{{< tabs items="Krew installation,Manual installation" >}}

     {{< tab >}}
     1. Install the support bundle plugin.